appleneko2001/NekoPlayer-Alpha/README.md

 * Auto-save changes of playlist after close window or add/delete items on playlist

 ## Compile
-> For compile you need .Net Core 3.0, MaterialDesignInXAML (Modified) and Visual Studio 2019
+> For compile and run this project you need [.Net Core 3.0 SDK and Desktop Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.0), [MaterialDesignInXAML (Modified)](https://github.com/appleneko2001/MaterialDesignInXaml-Mod) and [Visual Studio 2019](https://visualstudio.microsoft.com)
+- Install all requirements if you haven't them
 - Download this repository and modded MaterialDesign toolkit and unpack it both
 - Open solution file by Visual Studio 2019
-- Remove old MaterialDesignInXAML project and re-add unpacked toolkit project
+- Remove old MaterialDesignInXAML project reference and add it again to correct path of toolkit
 - Select Release solution configuration and Run (or Compile)

 ## How to use